shazad-ali/shazad-ali.github.io/resume.md

 ## Personal Statement

-I am a hardworking, unique, trustworthy and reliable individual with a wide imagination.
-I love to meet new people and make new friends.
-I learn new skills and adapt to new experiences quickly and effectively.
-I love challenges and I am full of confidence who loves to expand my knowledge and experience in various subjects.
-I love creating assets for games and aspire to work within the industry as a 3D Animation Artist, Character Designer or Environment Artist.
-I have many unique and interesting ideas which I would love to take further.
+I am a fun, confident, hardworking, creative, trustworthy and reliable individual with a huge imagination.

+I have recently graduated from Staffordshire university in computer games design.
+I strive to become a 3D Environment Artist by practicing, evolving and adapting to new experiences.
+I love designing and building environment pieces and working in a team.
+I have many unique and interesting ideas which I would love to express to the industry.

 ## Key Skills & Achievements

-I have acquired a wide range of skills/knowledge in Computer Games Design at a GCSE, A level and a degree standard.
-I am proficient in using programs such as
+I've acquired a wide range of skills in Computer Games Design from GCSE to degree level.
+This has helped expand my skill set with exceptional punctuality, communication and teamwork, with a great eye for detail.
+I enjoy working to strict deadlines and working under pressure accurately and efficiently.
+For example, I have worked in a university project taking the role of a producer.
+I managed a group of 25 students to create a survival horror game.
+My task involved organising students, task management, project planning and environment design.

+###### Programs

-- Adobe Photoshop
+- Adobe photoshop
-- Autodesk 3Ds Max
+- Autodesk 3Ds max
-- Autodesk Maya
+- Autodesk maya
 - Zbrush
 - Unity
-- Unreal Development Kit.
+- Unreal development kit.
-- Microsoft Office Packages
+- Microsoft office packages

-My skill set also expands with outstanding punctuality, communication, and teamwork skills.
-I enjoy working to strict deadlines and working under pressure accurately and efficiently.
-Criticism is welcomed to improve on my task/work.
-I have worked in a project at university as the role of a producer, successfully managing a group of 25 students to create a game.
-My task involved dividing students into groups, setting task for each person, acknowledging their strengths and weaknesses, managing, and project planning (setting contingencies).

-My strengths are listed below
+###### Strengths

-- 3D Animation
+- Environment artist
-- Character Rigging
+- Character rigging
+- 3D animation
-- Character Artist
+- Character artist
-- Environment Artist
-- Level Designer
+- Level designer

 ## Education